-The details of the Employee Stock Options/Stock Appreciation Rights as per Rule 12 of the Companies (Share Capital and Debentures) Rules, 2014 is attached as 'Annexure - 8' to this Report.
+The details of the Employee Stock Options/Stock Appreciation Rights as per Rule 12 of the Companies (Share Capital and Debentures) Rules, 2014 is attached as 'Annexure-8' to this Report.

-During the financial year, there was no material change their ability to discharge their duties with an objective in IndiaMART Employee Stock Option Scheme 2015 and independent judgement and without any external influence.
-Indiamart Employee Stock Benefit Scheme 2018 (collectively referred as 'Schemes') and both the schemes are in line with Based on the disclosures received, the Board is of the opinion SEBI (Share Based Employee Benefits) Regulations, 2014 that, all the Independent Directors fulfil the conditions specified ("SBEB Regulations").
-A Certificate from Secretarial Auditors in the Act and Listing Regulations and are independent of the of the Company that the Schemes are implemented in management. accordance with the SBEB Regulations would be available at the AGM for the inspection by the member.
-The applicable Further, in compliance with Rule 6(1) and 6(2) of the disclosures as stipulated under SBEB Regulations regarding Companies (Appointment and Qualification of Directors) Employees Stock Option Plan of the Company as on March Rules, 2014, all Independent Directors of the Company have 31, 2022 is available on the website of the Company at registered themselves with the Indian Institute of Corporate Affairs (IICA). https://investor.indiamart.com/ESOP_Disclosure.aspx.
+During the financial year, there was no material change in IndiaMART Employee Stock Option Scheme 2015 and Indiamart Employee Stock Benefit Scheme 2018 (collectively referred as 'Schemes') and both the schemes are in line with SEBI (Share Based Employee Benefits) Regulations, 2014 ("SBEB Regulations").
+A Certificate from Secretarial Auditors of the Company that the Schemes are implemented in accordance with the SBEB Regulations would be available at the AGM for the inspection by the member.
+The applicable disclosures as stipulated under SBEB Regulations regarding Employees Stock Option Plan of the Company as on March 31, 2022 is available on the website of the Company at https://investor.indiamart.com/ESOP Disclosure.aspx.